 10. The target parent node IAB-DU sends an UL RRC MESSAGE TRANSFER message to the target IAB-donor-CU to convey the received RRCReconfigurationComplete message.

-11. The target IAB-donor-CU triggers path switch procedure for the migrating IAB-MT, if needed.15.
+11. The target IAB-donor-CU triggers the path switch procedure for the migrating IAB-MT, if needed.

+12. The target IAB-donor-CU sends UE CONTEXT RELEASE message to the source IAB-donor-CU.

+NOTE: FFS whether the XnAP UE ID of the migrating node is retained at target and source IAB-donor-CU.

+13. The source IAB-donor-CU may release BH RLC channels and BAP-sublayer routing entries on the source path between source parent IAB-node of the migrating IAB-node and the source IAB-donor-DU.